Meudt

 Thanks to the many radius elements and shaped blocks that the Meudt production range comprises, the bypasses, the traffic lane dividers, and the roadway edges can be installed practically without cutting.
 “This saves much time and enables professional execution,” says Piskol.

-Good night visibility
+Good night visibility with glass markers

 An important task of the curbstone edgings around the traffic circle is their traffic controlling effect.
 The surface faced with white concrete moreover ensures notably improved visibility.
 In addition, many of the curbstones were fitted with glass markers.
 “These serve as a supporting measure for enhancing visibility at night and function without electricity,” says Piskol.
 “With the aid of marker reflection over 360 °, the markers effectively mirror the situation and the volume of traffic in the dark very well – no matter from what traveling direction a driver approaches the traffic circle.”